Zuyuf/nginx_notes/timeouts/frontend_timeouts.md

 - If the client does not receive anything within this time, the connection is closed.
 - Handles Bad Requests Problems.

+### Keep Alive Timeout
+- `keepalive_timeout` - Default 75s.
+- The zero value disables keep-alive client connections.
+- The first parameter sets a timeout during which a keep-alive client connection will stay open on the server side.
+- The optional second parameter sets a value in the `“Keep-Alive: timeout=time”` response header field.
+Two parameters may differ